Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The “fiber” notion in the new gateway’s name refers to the two SFP+ ports (one WAN and one LAN).
 These 10Gbps ports are known for fiber-optic connections, and some broadband plans’ terminal devices (the ONT) come with an SFP+ port.
 If your Internet receiver doesn’t, there’s a third 10Gbps BASE-T WAN port.

-Not sure the difference between these two?
+Not sure of the difference between these two?
 The cabinet below will help.

 10Gbps Ethernet: BASE-T vs. SFP+